AI Agents with Decentralized Identifiers and Verifiable Credentials: Concept

-In the presented concept, VCs are explicitly allowed to carry claims in form of unstructured data such as natural language text, images, audio, or video.
-Since modern LLM-based AI agents are able to produce and interpret unstructured content, they can issue and verify unstructured respectively schemaless claims about other agents.
+VCs are explicitly allowed to carry claims in the form of unstructured data such as natural language text, images, or audio.
+Since modern LLM-based AI agents are able to produce and interpret unstructured content, they can issue and verify unstructured, schemaless claims about other agents.
 These novel types of claims can bootstrap automated and dynamic trust establishment in multi-agent and cross-domain ecosystems, as different domains do not need to go through an extensive standardization process to reach an agreement on a common rigid VC schema.